peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed&mdash;
 - must have as many bits as the PRNG's _state length_,
-- must consist of data ultimately derived from queried timestamps, one or more nondeterministic sources, and/or the output of a cryptographic RNG (timestamps with millisecond or coarser granularity are not encouraged, however<sup>[**(3)**](#Note3)</sup>),
+- must consist of data ultimately derived from queried timestamps, one or more nondeterministic sources, and/or the output of a cryptographic RNG (timestamps with millisecond or coarser granularity are not encouraged, however<sup>[**(3)**](#Note3)</sup>), and
-- may be mixed with arbitrary data other than the seed, and
+- may be mixed with arbitrary data other than the seed.
-- should, where available, be the output of a cryptographic RNG or a seed for such an RNG.

 The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.